 I still don't know much about art.
-Thousands of works of art, events and people float in my head and heart like beacons or obstacles, between which I paddle with new technology in the shower of daily distractions that overwhelm my own experiences, thoughts and insights.
+Works of art, events and people float like beacons or obstacles in my head and heart.
+I paddle in between with new technology in a shower of daily distractions that overwhelm my own experiences, thoughts and insights.

-Even with the help of new technology, the computer, the images continue to appear as gifts to me.
-The spontaneous becomes even faster than before a kind of insight or recipe, now waiting on the screen right in front of my nose.
-It's confronting: your thoughts as an editable element with a history and a precisely identifiable location.
+Even with the help of new technology images continue to appear as gifts to me.
+The spontaneous act transforms even faster than before to a kind of insight or recipe, glowing on the screen right in front of me.
+It's confronting: your thoughts as an editable file with a history and a precisely identifiable location.

 The machine gives you the possibility at any time to return to a previous moment and create a new variant.
-Endless repetition of almost the same thing in which chance always seems to appear suddenly.
+Endless repetition of almost the same thing with chance playing hide and seek.
 My brain, enlightened by feelings, is an excellent partner for the electric-powered calculators.
-The interaction of these two creates the desired coincidence.
+The interaction of these two creates a desired coincidence.

 Coincidence thrives perfectly in that repetitive tinkering with instructions for the machines.
-As with ordinary language, when working with code I have to tell myself that the instructions are clear and articulate exactly what has to be shown.
+As with ordinary language, when working with code, I trust that the instructions are clear and articulate exactly what has to be shown.

-It can take a very long time before, in a cloud of self-delusion, instructions lead to something interesting.
+In that cloud of self-delusion, it can take long before instructions lead to something interesting.
 After a while, the endless adaptation and execution of the tinkered codes always becomes unbearable.
 The list of variants becomes as big as the urge to delete.
-Sometimes all that remains is the hope of a happy coincidence, which then suddenly emerges from that endless repetition.
+Sometimes all that remains is the hope of a happy coincidence, which might suddenly emerges from that endless repetition.
 Chance and conception are inextricably linked in the illusion of what is supposed to happen.

-So I write very intentionally almost always the same instructions to produce repetitive variations with still that blatantly minimal figuration in as artificially constructed compositions as possible.
+So I write very intentionally almost always the same instructions to produce repetitive variations.
+Using that blatantly minimal figuration in as artificially constructed compositions as possible.
 With coincidence sometimes literally added into the code as a variable parameter.
 Once or several times.
 Only then can the addictive rain dance begin of adjusting and playing over and over again.
-Sometimes it drips right away, sometimes a miraculous gust of rain, but often there are those long periods of cork-dried repetition.
+Sometimes it drips right away, sometimes a miraculous gust of rain, but often there are those long periods of dull repetition.

-This interaction with the machine, this verbal exchange with the used program results in a multitude of possible works.
-They are saved, named and shown: the moment at which the works can be launched.
+This interaction with the machine, results in a multitude of possible works.
+They are saved, named and published.
 Some remain floating in the sight of everyone who wants to see them, sometimes they drift towards a vague horizon or sink slowly until they only exist as a forgotten file in a folder.

 But every conceived and accidentally generated image permeates every next image that appears afterwards.
-Also in that temporary blinding by the successive mixing of images, chance seems to show itself again and again as a seemingly thoughtless gift.
+In a temporary blinding caused by the rapid succession of images, chance seems to show itself again and again as a seemingly thoughtless gift.